 June 13th, 2017

-Looking at the deteriorating environment and increasing concerns of people to save it, home designers now advice installing power saving mechanisms like solar panels on the rooftops
+Looking at the deteriorating environment and increasing concerns of people to save it, home designers in Bangalore now advice installing power saving mechanisms like solar panels on the rooftops

 Rooftop solar panels have been replacing mundane electricity generators in Europe.
 But, this fad has not completely made its way to India yet.
 Looking at the deteriorating environment and increasing concerns of conservation, home designers now advice installing such power-saving mechanisms.
 Solar energy is renewable energy that comes from capturing the light energy of the sun.
 A well-sited solar system can generate two-thirds or three-quarters of the electricity consumed by a normal Indian household.

 The economics behind it all

 Electricity costs go down by one-third due to the use of solar panels

 By default, the first reason that one would install solar panels on their rooftops is not because it is environmentally friendly but because they want to cut costs.
 Money comes as a first priority to many, regardless of whether the earth is at stake or not.
 In India in particular, though the number of people using solar power is insignificant, it has been estimated that electricity costs go down by almost one-third due to the use of solar panels.

 From the environemntal viewpoint, the use of such gadgets will also reduce the money that is spent to combat global warming every year, which is a hefty sum.
 At present, solar panels come in stylish designs that actually give an aesthetic appeal when installed on the rooftops.
 Solar power provides consistent electricity because there is nothing more definite than the fact that the sun will rise every day.
 Being an country lying on the tropic of Cancer, India has the advantage of bright sun throughout the year.
 This also reduces the monopoly of the fuel and geo-politically influential companies who hike prices at their own whims and solely for their profit